Arne Feick: Club career

 For the 2009–10 season, Feick moved to Arminia Bielefeld in the 2.
 Bundesliga, signing a three-year contract.
 After Arminia suffered relegation at the end of the 2010–11 season, Feick moved to 1860 Munich.
 In the 2011–12 season, he made 20 appearances, during which he was sidelined from the end of November until the end of the winter break due to an injury.
 In the following season, he was only utilised as a complementary player, not appearing in the 2.
 Bundesliga.
 He was part of a matchday squad 18 times during that season, but nevertheless did not play.
 He made seven appearances for the second team in the Regionalliga Bayern.

 After two years, in September 2013, Feick returned to Arminia Bielefeld, who had been promoted to the 2.
 Bundesliga again.
 There. he was promoted to a regular starter and played in 24 of the remaining 28 games of the season.
-However, Arminia suffered another relegation at the end of the season after losing in the relegation play-offs to SV Darmstadt 98.
+However, Arminia suffered another relegation at the end of the season after losing in the relegation play-offs to Darmstadt 98.

 For the following season 2014–15, Feick moved to 2.
 Bundesliga team VfR Aalen, whom he left again at the end of the season and signed a contract with local rivals 1.
 FC Heidenheim.
 On 29 July 2016, he extended his contract with 1.
 FC Heidenheim until 2020.

 After his contract expired in July 2020, Feick moved to recently promoted 2.
 Bundesliga club Würzburger Kickers.
 He signed a contract until 30 June 2021.
 He left the club as his contract expired and subsequently retired from football.